MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 ## Query your data

- In the [query editor window](https://dataexplorer.azure.com/), write and run queries to process data with the Azure Data Explorer.
+ In the [query editor window](https://dataexplorer.azure.com/), write and run KQL queries to process data with the Azure Data Explorer.

 - [Add the help cluster](web-query-data.md#add-clusters) to ingest sample data and access the samples gallery.
 - Explore the [samples gallery](web-ui-samples-gallery.md) to query prepopulated tables using [KQL tutorials](web-ui-samples-gallery.md#explore-sample-data-with-kql-tutorials).